Summer Sun And Heat Safety

 For me helping my family stay safe is important and worth a bit of extra effort on my part.
 I can have a plan to help keep them safe when they are out and exposed to the sun and heat for fun or sports.

 Your family really doesn’t want to have skin cancer or heat stroke.
 Sunburn is not fun and you have to help your family with healthy protection habits.

-If your kids are in the habit of wearing sun blocking clothing, they will not think it strange to practice in sun safe clothing.
+If your kids are in the habit of wearing sun blocking clothing, they will not think it strange to practice in sun-safe clothing.
 They will feel they should wear something between them and the sun instead of objecting.

 Teach them the basics of wearing protective clothing.
-Sun hats, sunglasses when appropriate and safe, shirts can become a habit.
+Sun hats, sunglasses when appropriate and safe, and shirts can become a habit.
 Sunscreen and drinking water before they get thirsty.
 A sip at every opportunity to keep them with enough fluids to sweat and cool their bodies.

 Take breaks in the shade.
 Pay attention to how they feel.
 Help your family get their habits in tip-top shape for a safe season in the sun.
 Know that the coach wants to help, but often gets sidetracked.
 Good habits are helpful.